 Recently, we reached out on social media to hear what kinds of things you have found surprisingly challenging to teach, and the result was fascinating.
 Across genres, there seem to be things that trip up everyone!

-Check out 10 of the tricky things the dance-teaching community had to share below, and let us know if you agree with them in our comments!
+Check out 10 of the tricky things the dance-teaching community had to share below!

 1. Lefts and rights